 Nothing works up an appetite like traveling or long commutes, and Grand Central Terminal's cornucopia of quick-service eateries means you're never at a loss for choice.
 But where should you go for an actually good cup of coffee or a lunch more satisfying than a limp $12 sandwich?

-Entries tagged with 'Where To Eat Near'
+'Where To Eat Near' on Serious Eats

 The Metropolitan Museum of Art is a can't-miss destination for many New York visitors.
 But a day at the Met requires serious fuel.
 Wandering between the grand halls, rooftop sculpture displays, and room upon room (upon photography exhibit, upon gallery), hours tend to disappear quickly.
 So before you venture into the belly of the beast, or once you get back out to the steps, here's where to eat.

 For anyone who cares about food, a lunch or dinner hour spent in Grand Central Station can provoke anxiety, particularly if you're unfamiliar with the city.
 You might find yourself asking, "How do I avoid the tourist traps?"
 "Should I venture outside the terminal?"
 "Where should I go for a solid, quick slice of pizza?"
 "Can I get a world-class dinner without hopping a cab?"
 We'll answer all these questions (map included!).

 Times Square is probably one of the single most frequented sites in New York among tourists.
 Visitors from far and wide flock to be at "The Crossroads of the World," or just to purchase discounted theater tickets at the TKTS booth.
 While there are plenty of chain restaurants, convenient for eating on the run as you try to catch up to your tour group, there are also numerous independent restaurants better for a good sandwich, a quick meal, or a nicer dinner.
 Here are some of our suggestions.